 The Faculty of Education is committed to the discovery and dissemination of knowledge about teaching and learning.
-We promote the view that to be a professional educator is to continue to question, to reflect, to seek knowledge, and to be open to change.
+We promote the view that to be a professional educator is to continue to question, to reflect, to seek knowledge, and to be open to change and diversity.

-Teaching, Research, and Community Service
+Scholarship, Research and Teaching